 Is it practical to use a messenger bag?

-The answer is both yes and no. The practicality of a messenger bag entirely depends on your needs, and what you’re looking to do with it.
+The practicality of a messenger bag entirely depends on your needs, and what you’re looking to do with it.
 Essentially, it comes down to two main things: how much you need to carry and how long you’re carrying it.

-The weight isn’t evenly distributed, so it’s more trouble than it’s worth.
+The weight isn’t evenly distributed, so it’s probably going to be more trouble than it’s worth.
 And even if you’re only carrying a laptop, that can still take a toll on your body if you’re walking around for hours at a time.
 Messenger bags are best for short, easy commutes.

 As you’ve learned, they can be extremely practical.
 They were also first worn by men, and have been popular among guys for decades.

 They also come in a wide variety of shapes, colors, and sizes so you can find one that matches your style (and is as feminine or masculine as you’d like it to be).

 At the end of the day, looking good in a messenger bag comes down to how confident a guy is.
 If you’re happy with your choice and walk around like you’re proud of it, people will agree that it looks great.
-When it comes to men’s fashion, confidence is truly key.